Any patient admitted to a hospital because of peptic ulcer disease should be considered for lifelong acid suppression.

 Paen performed distal gastrectomy and gastroduodenostomy.
 The patient died 5 d later.

-Rydygier resected a distal ...
+Rydygier resected ...